EOMMINHO/HangOnServer/README.md

 2. command "npm start" will start the server with PORT written in .env file.

+- When deploying server at previleged ports (e.g. 80), first need to be a superuser. command "sudo -i" will change you to root user.

 ## API call

 The following text shows how to call API as a socket io message.